fnagel/t3extblog/Documentation/UsersManual/Index.rst

 	Backend module

-To write an blogpost, just click the plus-icon on the top.
+To write a blogpost, just click the plus-icon on the top.

 Now you can start adding contents to your blogpost!